About Me

 My name is Bob Munson, and my wife Celia and I serve in Baguio City, Philippines.
 We have been here since 2004.

 We sometimes call ourselves missionaries.
-However, some people have very specific definitions for what missionaries do.
+However, some people have very specific definitions for what missionaries do that might not fit us very well.
 Also, some have very negative images in their minds when they think of missionaries.
 Perhaps a better term would be “Cross-Cultural Ministers.”
 Frankly, we don’t spend that much time thinking about it.
 What do I do?

 1. Teach.
-I am on the faculty and teach various missions topics and occasional pastoral care topics at Philippine Baptist Theological Seminary (PBTS) and Asia Baptist Graduate Theological Seminary (ABGTS) in Baguio City, Philippines.
-Recently, I have started teaching at Faith Bible College (FBC) in Norfolk, VA.
+I am on the faculty and teach various Christian missions topics and occasional pastoral care topics at Philippine Baptist Theological Seminary (PBTS) and Asia Baptist Graduate Theological Seminary (ABGTS) in Baguio City, Philippines.
+Recently, I have started teaching at Maranatha Theological Seminary, in their Doctor of Ministry program.
+And I will be teaching a course for a Bible School in Sierra Leone in a few weeks— we will see how that goes.

 We have three children, all three are grown up and living in the United States.
 Our email is munsonsbaguio@gmail.com.